Paul Bestford, CPO for GNFR procurement at John Lewis and Waitrose, tells us how procurement boosts the retailer’s world-famous customer service.

 One of the ways JLP is getting past this assumption is by changing stakeholders’ perceptions of what procurement is for.

-“Partly it’s about the dialogue that I have at a senior level within the organization, but it’s also about finding the really good examples,” says Bestford.
+“Partly it’s about the dialogue that I have at a senior level within the organisation, but it’s also about finding the really good examples,” says Bestford.

 One example is the procurement function’s decision to put suppliers in the middle of the process of designing and refurbishing stores.